-The ECCEL Preschool program bases classroom activities on the State of Arizona Early Learning Standards.
-These state standards were developed as a continuum with the state Infant-Toddler Guidelines and kindergarten standards for College and Career Readiness so there is a seamless transition starting at birth and through preschool, kindergarten and beyond.
+The ECCEL Preschool Program bases classroom activities on the State of Arizona Early Learning Standards.
+These state standards were developed as a continuum with the state Infant-Toddler Guidelines and kindergarten standards for College and Career Readiness so there is a seamless transition between beginning at birth and through preschool and kindergarten.